Drone Laws in St. Lucia

 Flying Drones in St. Lucia

-Learn in this article what laws apply to drone pilots in St. Lucia.
+In this article, you will learn which laws apply to drone pilots in St. Lucia.

 Recreational use of drones allowed?
 Yes, after registration or approval